Sexual Offences are mainly dealt with in the Criminal Code Act 1924 (Tas) (the Criminal Code).

 Sexual Intercourse with a Young Person

 It is a crime to have sexual intercourse with a young person under the age of 17 years (s124).
 Consent of the young person is only a defence in two situations.
 First, where the young person is 15 years of age or older and the accused person is not more than 5 years older.
 Secondly, where the young person is 12 years of age or older and the accused person is not more than 3 years older than the young person.
 It follows that the consent of a child under 12 years of age is never a defence.
 Consent is not a defence to anal intercourse with an underage person.
 Mistake as to age is a defence if the accused person believed on reasonable grounds that the young person was of, or above, the age of 17 years.
 It is a crime to have sexual intercourse with a person under 17 years of age on more than three occasions.
-The crime is called maintaining a sexual relationship with a young person.
+The crime is called persistent sexual abuse of a child or young person.